 I now understood it was not just going to disappear and I just learnt to just live with it, take it with me.
 Did I like it?
 No, but it did not hinder me as much and I wasted far less of my day on it.
 At one time it was all I thought about, the subject was me 24/7.
-My whole life revolved around getting better, then I realised I had to stop trying as this was the very thing that was hindering me.
+My whole life revolved around getting better, then I realised I had to stop trying to feel better, as this was the very thing that was hindering me, it was just wearing me out mentally and physically.
 So I made friends with it, took it with me and stopped treating it like the enemy.
 If I felt odd and anxious, then so be it, I was tired of trying not to feel this way.
 Yes it took time to build up the perfect attitude and I would sometimes have a good cry or feel sorry for myself on a bad day, but the next day I was back out and not letting it dominate my life like it had.

 There is one question that I asked myself whilst suffering and when answering I wrote down a list of things that had become a learnt behaviour.
 I can’t say this was the exact list below, but it would have been something like it and I am sure some others can identify with it.
 The reason for the list was that I wanted to identify what learnt behaviours I had developed and try and reverse them.

 What do I do differently now, to what I did before I suffered ?